dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The best way to convince a fool that he is wrong is to let him have his own way.
+  Fear defeats more people than any other one thing in the world.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1064 days)
+## 🌟 Experiences (1065 days)

 ### 🧮 Programming languages